mattermost/docs/source/install/install-kubernetes.rst

 Installing Mattermost on Kubernetes
 =========================================

 Install a production-ready Mattermost system on a Kubernetes cluster.
+Deploy and manage complex Mattermost environments with less IT overhead and more automation with the Mattermost Kubernetes operator.

 .. include:: install-kubernetes-cluster.rst
 .. include:: install-kubernetes-operator.rst